rjarea51/StratuxHud/readme.md

 ## Introduction

-This Pilot HUD project is based on John’s great work and help "Danke"
+This DIY Pilot HUD project is based on John’s great work and help "Danke"

 _*Caution:*_ Getting used to the HUD in flight might take some time, so taking a safety pilot or instructor with you is strongly recommended.
 Use the Wearable Pilot HUD at your own risk and enjoy.